Azure/AppConfiguration/releaseNotes/AzureAppConfigurationProviderPython.md

 ### Bug Fixes

-* Changed the method in which allocation id is generated for feature flags.
+* Updated the method for generating allocation IDs for feature flag telemetry to ensure consistency across different languages of App Configuration providers.

 ## 2.0.0b2 - October 14, 2024